jarun/nnn/.github/ISSUE_TEMPLATE/bug_report.md

 `nnn` comes with excellent documentation (including a Troubleshooting section).
 If you have a _How to do x_ question, it may have already been answered.
 Wiki: https://github.com/jarun/nnn/wiki

-If you have a question, please start a new [discussion](https://github.com/jarun/nnn/discussions) instead of creating a new issue.

 If it looks like a local environment issue, please try to debug yourself.
 Debugging local setup issues is not our top priority.

 If you are looking for a new feature or program option, ensure you have the correct version with the feature installed.
 Refer to the release notes to confirm.